Welcome

 Our aim is to support and promote research and development of technologies in the area of diabetes.
 With our work we want to contribute to making life for people with diabetes easier.

-We are pleased that you visit our new website
+We are pleased that you visit our website

 At the Institut für Diabetes-Technologie (IfDT), we conduct clinical trials with medical devices in a welcoming, familiar atmosphere and offer our international customers expertise in all parts of clinical studies: starting from planning and designing over conduction up to publishing the study results.